Kaggle/kaggle-api/documentation/tutorials.md

 1.  **Find a Competition and Accept Rules.**
     *   First, you need to find a competition.
 You can list active competitions using `kaggle competitions list`.
     *   For this tutorial, we'll use the "titanic" competition, which is a common starting point.
-You can find it at `https://www.kaggle.com/c/titanic`.
+You can find it at [`https://www.kaggle.com/c/titanic`](https://www.kaggle.com/c/titanic).
-    *   **Important**: Before you can download data or submit, you *must* accept the competition's rules on the Kaggle website.
-Navigate to the competition page (e.g., `https://www.kaggle.com/c/titanic/rules`) and accept the terms.
+    *   **Important**: Before you can download data or submit, you *must* join the competition and accept the competition's rules on the Kaggle website.
+Navigate to the competition on kaggle.com to do this.

 2.  **Create a Directory and Download Competition Files.**
     *   Create a new directory for your competition files and navigate into it.